Halsey Minor: Early career

-Halsey Minor moved to New York City for his first job out of college working for Merrill Lynch as an investment banker.
-While there, he created a spinoff called Global Publishing Corporation, which focused on sharing information and training materials across Merrill's IT infrastructure.
+Minor moved to New York City for his first job out of college working for Merrill Lynch as an investment banker.
+While there, he created a spinoff called Global Publishing Corporation that focused on sharing information and training materials across Merrill's IT infrastructure.
 This was followed by a project with coworker Jeff Bezos to develop software that would have provided custom news feeds based on each user's job description and interests.
 Merrill Lynch signed a three-year contract to fund the news feed project, then cancelled due to Merrill's poor financial results.

 Afterwards, Minor spent a year doing consulting work for EastWest Network, which published magazines typically found on airplanes.
-He was working on a startup idea using satellites to distribute training content at corporations, before a friend offered him a job at a recruiting firm called Russ Reynolds Associates, where he worked as an executive recruiter.
+He was working on a startup idea using satellites to distribute training content at corporations before a friend offered him a job at a recruiting firm called Russ Reynolds Associates, where he worked as an executive recruiter.